 What does Brexit mean for your VAT?

 The withdrawal of the UK from the European Union has VAT consequences if you do business with British buyers or suppliers.
-These consequences are greatest if the UK leaves on 31 December 2020 without any further agreements with the EU (“no deal”).
-But what are the most important changes and how can you best prepare for this?
+Now that the Brexit is official it is time to outline the new rules.

 After Brexit you always have to deal with the zero rate for export.
-Even when the buyer of these products is not a business but a private individual.
-Please note that the zero rate may only be applied if you can prove the export, for example by showing export or import declaration across the border or by showing transport letters or payments and invoices from abroad and in the name of the foreign customers.
+Please note that the zero rate may only be applied if you can prove the export, for example via an export or import declaration or by transport documents.

-When merchandise is collected in the Netherlands by a buyer who is not established in the EU, it is seen as a domestic delivery.
+When products are collected in the Netherlands by a buyer who is not established in the EU, it is in principle regarded to be a domestic supply.
 The zero rate does not apply to this.
-However, this rate can be applied if the supplier can prove that the customer is a business entity and the goods are no longer in the European Union.
+However, this rate can be applied if the supplier can prove that the customer is a business entity and the goods are exported out of the European Union.
 If this cannot be demonstrated, the tax authorities can impose an additional tax assessment.
-It is therefore wise to charge Dutch VAT at all times and to correct it afterwards when the requested documents are available to prove that the zero rate has been applied correctly.
+It is therefore advised to charge Dutch VAT at all times and to correct it afterwards when the requested documents are available to prove that the zero rate can be applied correctly.

-If you import good from the UK, you now declare an intra-community acquisition in the Netherlands.
-After Brexit you must declare and pay the VAT to customs.
-You can prevent this by applying for a so-called Article 23 permit.
-You do not have to pay VAT at the border, but you can transfer it to your VAT return.
+If you import goods you have to file an import declaration and pay the VAT to the Customs authorities.
+You can prevent this, under conditions, by applying for a so-called Article 23 permit.
+With such a permit you do not have to pay import VAT to Customs at the moment of import, but you can declare it on your periodic VAT return.

-Based on the main rule, services provided to traders are taxed in the country where the buyer is established (some exceptions are specified in the legislation).
+Based on the main rule, services provided to entrepreneurs are considered to take place in the country where the recipient is established (some exceptions are specified in the legislation).
 This means that services provided by a Dutch entity to an entity in the UK are not taxable in the Netherlands.
-It is not yet known whether the UK will include these services in the levy, this depends on the VAT system that will apply after Brexit.
+UK VAT may be due.

 After Brexit it will also no longer be possible to make use the MOSS scheme for the provision of telecommunications, broadcasting and electronic services.